 Uber Eats is one of the most popular gig apps in the world, and it’s one that almost anyone can sign up for.
 You can download it on your smartphone and receive offers to deliver food and groceries.
 After accepting each order, you’ll drive (or bike or walk) to the business, pick up the food, and take it to the customer.

-Whether you want to earn a little extra cash over the holidays or one of your resolutions for 2026 is to leave your job and start working for yourself, read on for a comprehensive review of Uber Eats and a list of the pros and cons of the platform.
+Whether you’re recovering from a holiday spending spree or you’ve decided that 2026 is the year you’ll leave your job and start working for yourself, read on for a comprehensive review of Uber Eats and a list of the pros and cons of the platform.